 2.5D Delaunay Triangulation

 The code snippet below represents Sub-Example 0.
-It uses the input-function described above to fetch points.
-Then it creates a CloudPrepare
+Its Step1 uses the getInputPoints()

 object, adds the points to it and finally inserts the CloudPrepare

 object into the 2.5D Delaunay triangulation.
-The result is written as *.obj file (supported by practically any 3D viewer) and as *.list file for the Geomview viewer (Linux).
+Finally, Step3 saves the result as a .vtk file that can be viewed with Paraview.
+Alternative file formats are .obj file (supported by practically any 3D viewer) and .list for Geomview (Linux).

 Fade_2D